vchi90/MeowMaze/README.md

 ## Recursive Abstraction
   The recursive abstraction can check for a treasure throughout a given path (or direction).

-## English algorithm and/or pseudocode.
+## English Algorithm and/or Pseudocode.
   Base case: if treasure found {solved}.
 Snapshot(?)
              else {backtrack}.
+Somehow find if maze has been thoroughly traversed and failed if so, then return false.
   Recursive case: If there is a split, invoke recursive abstraction for each of the paths.

-  Somehow find if maze has been thoroughly traversed for a treasure and if not then return false.